kragen/dercuano/intro.md

 most of the notes in Dercuano.
-From a scholarly perspective, Dercuano is best understood as a collection of unfinished notes on ideas that seem promising and merit further investigation, which could lead to scholarly work, rather than scholarly work itself.
+From a scholarly perspective, Dercuano is best understood as a collection of unfinished notes on ideas that seem promising and merit further investigation, which could lead to a scholarly publication, rather than a scholarly publication in itself.

+The work that leads up to a scholarly publication invariably involves a great deal of information-gathering, experimentation, thinking, revision, and usually discussion before reaching the point of actually representing an advance on the state of the art.
+Sometimes this process is recorded, for example in laboratory notebooks, but it usually remains secret, in part because of all of the embarrassing errors during the process.
+Preregistration of clinical trials is starting to reduce this secrecy in medicine, but

 ### Size and public-domain dedication ###

-On 2019-07-24 as I write this, the Dercuano tarball is 3.0 megabytes and contains some 1.01 million  words in 775 notes, about 3500 paperback pages’ worth of text.
-This is about two thirds of the total amount of text I have here and intend to include.
-I’m still importing notes to add to it.
+On 2019-12-28 as I write this, the Dercuano tarball is 3.6 megabytes and contains some 1.2 million words in 882 notes, about 3500 paperback pages’ worth of text.
+The PDF rendering mentioned above uses a page size slightly smaller than standard for improved readability on hand computers.

 As far as I’m concerned, everyone is free to redistribute Dercuano, in whole or in part, modified or unmodified, with or without credit; I